sumo43/sumo43/README.md

 # Hello 👋
-- I am an undergraduate student at CU Boulder
+- I am an undergraduate student in US
 - I'm learning ML Engineering and DevOps